 1. On diet; while we have a very health diet, I have to mention that we are NOT a gluten-free household (the freshly baked sourdough bread has lots).
-Breakfast is porridge with some added fruits, lunch is typical Dutch with sandwiches with cheese, jam, peanut butter and when available some salad or tomatoes.
+Breakfast is porridge with some added fruits, lunch varies, sometimes simple sandwiches, sometimes a nice long hot 3-course lunch and occasionally we'll treat you on a 'menu ovrier' (worker's menu in a nearby restaurant).
 We do try to eat as local as possible, so there's no avocados every day ;-).
 Do let us know if there's any dietary considerations, that way we can accommodate.

-2. We take on people for a period to 10 days to 3 weeks.
-We feel this works best for us and alternate having people over with relatively quite periods in between.
+2. We take on people for a period to 10 days to 4 weeks.
+We feel this works best for us and alternate having people over with relatively quiet periods in between.

 5. We will ask you to leave a copy of your passport upon arrival (we have a printer so can make one for you).
 We like to have some info on hand in case of an emergency.

-6. We have two kids almost 4 and almost 6 and there's usually more visiting throughout the week.
+6. We have two kids almost 5 and almost 7 and there's usually more visiting throughout the week.
 80% of the time kids are happy and smiling but occasionally things are not moving along smoothly for an hour or so.
-Kids cry occasionally.
-We just want to let you know that our kids do too :-).
+Kids are grumpy and loud occasionally.
+We just want to let you know that our kids are too :-).

 7. We will welcome you as part of our family and we expect you to act like that too.
 This means we try to share meals as much as possible but if you're out for the weekend or evening, that's of course fine.

 8. On cellphones; we try to limit cellphone use in the house as much as possible.
-No cellphones and screens are used in the entire house, except for one small area in the side kitchen and of course the private quarters.
+No cellphones and screens are used in the entire house, except in private quarters and when the kids are not around.
 Why?
 Well, we can talk about that when you're here.